What is the signature of a trion in photoemission?

-a form resembling \eqref{eq:internal-ham}, the only differences being $m_e\rightarrow m_h$ and the onset of the free-quasiparticle continuum is at $2\Eg$ due to the fact that there are two electrons now.
-Here $M' = 2\me + \mh$, and the internal degrees of freedom of the negative trion mode are labeled $\vb{k}_{1,2}'$, to avoid confusion with those of the positive trion mode.
+where $\mu = \me \mh / (\me + \mh)$, and $\vb{k}_{1,2}$ are COM momenta of the holes.
+The lowest-energy configuration corresponds to a trion COM momentum $\vb{P}=\vb{w}$.
+We note that the trion has one more internal momentum variable than the exciton does, which has consequences in the spectroscopic behavior of trions.
+A similar procedure can be performed for the negative trion.
 The two two-band models can then be solved by a variational ansatz inspired by the Helium atom.
 The signatures of positive and negative trions in TR-ARPES are then determined from Eq. \eqref{eq:tr-arpes-incoherent-final}.

 We start by analyzing the positive trion composed of two holes and one electron.
 In monolayer \ce{MoS2}, the lowest energy optically active positive trion has one hole in each valley so that the total momentum is $\vb{P} = \vb{w}$.
 The photoemission process is illustrated in \prettyref{fig:schematic}(a).
 In \prettyref{fig:exciton-ehh-comparison}, we compare the TR-ARPES signatures of the zero-momentum exciton in the K valley and the $\vb{P} = \vb{w}$ positive trion.